 The cut of a diamond determines about 50% of the value as well as how much the diamond sparkles.
 The cut grades range from good being the lowest quality to Ideal being the highest quality.
 See the visual below that shows you the grading scale as well as the blue arrows which represents the light that goes within the diamond and based on how this is cut this will determine if the light bounces back out of the top which is what generates sparkle or for the lower cut grades this light is wasted and leaked out the side.
 Feel confident in knowing every Rare and Forever diamond goes through a process and must meet the standard of being Very Good to Excellent cut or above.

 Color is one C which you will be able to see for the life of the diamond 365 days a year.
 Interestingly, the diamond color evaluation done on most gem quality diamonds is based on the absence of color.
-Below is a chart which represents the diamond colors Rare and Forever offers.
+Below is a chart which represents the range of diamond colors.
+Rare & Forever offers diamonds in the F-J color range.

 Brown, Green, and Milky